-George Will has written one of the most poorly reasoned pieces I’ve ever read: “Climate change’s instructive past.”
+George Will has written one of the worst pieces I’ve ever read: “Climate change’s instructive past.”
 If my introductory college students had written this essay I would have responded: “This is so poorly reasoned, please don’t expect to receive credit.”
 Or “I recommend an introductory logic class before you write another essay.”
 Or “Please don’t turn in such nonsense again.”

-Will was an intelligent man at one time.
+Will was once an intelligent man.
 I don’t know what happened to him.
 Our brains do shrink as we age, still it’s just hard to believe that he believes what he writes.
 I suppose a non-scientist like Will, writing about a topic on which the experts are in virtual unanimous agreement, might be correct.
 Perhaps he’s a genius.
 But not likely.

 In defense of his anti-science position, Will cites two books by historians who note that past climate change wasn’t caused by human activity.
 From this he concludes that present climate change isn’t caused by human activity.
 Really?
 That’s like saying that in the past people died from natural causes so today no one can be murdered.
 The argument is ridiculous.
 Here it is in syllogistic form: